avive/karmacoin-docs/versioned_docs/version-0.1.0/design/onboarding.md

 1. Referrer's client creates a `payment transaction` with the receiver's mobile phone number and submits it to the network.
 In this case the receiver's has not created a user account yet.
 User can optionally specify a receiver's character trait to appreciate.
 2. The transaction gets to the transactions pool.
 An active verifier sees the transaction and figures out that receiver hasn't registered yet.
 It sends a text message to the receiver's mobile phone, with link to download the app to his mobile phone with information about the amount of coin sent to it and the optional character trait appreciation.
-3. Receiver downloads the Karmacoin mobile app and signs-up using his mobile phone number.
+3. Receiver downloads the Karma Coin mobile app and signs-up using his mobile phone number.
 This involves verifying his mobile number with the verifier and setting a unique available nickname.
 The verifier sends a signed attestation about the verified number and its association with an account id to the receiver.
 4. A block producer sees the two transactions in the pool, executes them as part of block production, and adds them consecutively to a the block it creates where the `new account creation` is added first and the `payment transaction` second.
 The payment transaction is now valid because the receiver's account is on chain.
 The transactions execution adds the user account to the state, updates account balances and character traits.
 For example, fee calculations, referral award and new user reward.
 This is deterministically verifiable by all other verifiers because the rules are deterministic and part of the runtime.

 The chain should now have the following state: